-NOTES TO THE CONSOLIDATED NON-STATUTORY FINANCIAL INFORMATION Year ended 31 December 2019
+NOTES TO THE CONSOLIDATED NON-STATUTORY FINANCIAL INFORMATION Year ended 31 December 2020 f.
+Impairment of financial instruments (continued)

 Presentation of ECL

 ECL is recognised in the consolidated income statement within 'Net impairment loss on financial instruments'.
 ECL on financial assets measured at amortised cost are presented as an ECL allowance reducing the net carrying amount on the face of the consolidated statement of financial position.